esheldon/psfsim/README.md

 # psfsim

-PSF simulations for testing psf modeling, interpolation, and shear recovery
+Framework for running PSF simulations for testing psf modeling, interpolation, and shear recovery.
+Any galsim config files can be used, but we are co-developing a set of scripts in the https://github.com/esheldon/psfsim_config repository

 Examples
 --------